daithimarkham/Pands-Problem-Set/README.md

-# pands-problem-set
+# Pands-problem-set
-Data Analytics Problem Set 2019 - G.M.I.T.
+# Data Analytics Problem Set 2019 - G.M.I.T.

-- Problem 1
+# - Problem 1

 In this problem I was asked to get the user to input an integer and output the sum of all numbers between zero and ten.